KEYNOTE ADDRESS OF ASIWAJU ADEGBOYEGA AWOMOLO, SAN AT THE NIGERIAN BAR ASSOCIATION, ABUJA BRANCH (UNITY BAR) 2024 LAW WEEK

 For example, let us refresh our memory that according to Section 13 of the Nigerian constitution, all governmental bodies and authorities have the obligation to follow, observe, and implement the laws.
 Since development is essentially a state responsibility, it is regarded as a right of citizens to enjoying the benefit of good governance.Positive human rights that call for specific developmental actions from the state are known as socio-economic rights.

+They are the antithesis of negative human rights that were first meant to shield people from the government, such as civil and political rights.
+The two categories of human rights were approached differently by the constitution.
 Whereas fundamental human rights have been guaranteed since 1960 and are now subject to effective judicial enforcement under Chapter IV of the 1999 constitution, aspirational rights covered under chapter 2 are not, unfortunately, justiciable except by invoking Treaties and Conventions to which Nigeria is a signatory like the African Charter on Human and Peoples’ Rights in any judicial proceedings in rare cases.

 Furthermore, the Nigerian constitution, like many other democratic instruments, is supreme and binding on all authorities and persons throughout the Federal Republic of Nigeria.
 Section 1(1) of the CFRN 1999 as amended states that the constitution is the supreme law, subjecting every person and authority under its provisions.
 This echoes Lord Justice Denning’s dictum that “be ye never so high, the law is above you.”
 Hon.
 Justice Niki Tobi, JSC(Rtd) (of blessed memory) affirmed the supremacy of the Constitution in A.G Abia vs. A.G Federation in the following words: “…in line with the kindly position of the constitution, all the three arms of the government are slaves of the constitution…in the sense of total obeisance and loyalty to it.”.Consequently, it was decided in Inakoju v.
 Adeleke(2007)4 NWLR(PT.1025) 423 at 588 that the House of Assembly of the State violated Section 188 of the 1999 Constitution by not adhering to the established constitutional procedure, rendering the impeachment of the then Governor of Oyo State, illegal.